Happy Literacy Day to those who celebrate

-The three ‘cues’ are ortho-phonemic (phonics), grammar, and meaning.
+The three ‘cues’ are ortho-phonemic (phonics), grammar or syntax, and meaning.
 If you don’t use all three, you can’t read with comprehension.
 Really.
 Phonics: letter sounds, blends, etc. Grammar: what is the word doing in the sentence?
 And last, but hardly least, what does the word mean?
 The Read Act would focus on phonics, drilling students on nonsense words.

 It is incomprehensible that literacy education law in Minnesota would prohibit the three cues.
 Literally incomprehensible.
 It makes one wonder about the skill of the education committees and the people who advised them.